niv/neverwinter.nim/README.md

 For detailed documentation, please see their source files in `src/`: They have a documentation header right at the top.

+### Philosophy

+Most of these  utilities embed a complete resman.
+The general idea is NOT to operate on single file formats.
+Instead, they all utilise the underlying resman implementation from neverwinter.nim.
+For example, if you want to get statistics about a key file, you do not unpack it:  Instead, you use `nwn_resman_stats` and tell it to only load the key file you are interested in.

 ## Build Process

 * Have nim-0.16 or newer on PATH, and a working mingw install (gcc).
 You can